awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.Keys.md

 You can view audit logs of every action taken with a customer\-managed key by using [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

 **Important**
-If you disable the key for an encrypted DB instance, you can't read from or write to that DB instance\.
 When RDS encounters a DB instance encrypted by a key that RDS doesn't have access to, RDS puts the DB instance into a terminal state\.
 In this state, the DB instance is no longer available and the current state of the database can't be recovered\.
 To restore the DB instance, you must re\-enable access to the encryption key for RDS, and then restore the DB instance from a backup\.